Tsun4-Al3xandra/Tsuna-Phantom/README.md

 - Lock all files in the c folder (Downloads, Documents, Videos, etc.)
 - You can change the destination of the folder you want to lock (because it's for education!)
 - 100% Offline
-- After 5 attempts to enter the wrong password, the folder will be automatically deleted by the system (remember for education only!).
+- After 3 attempts to enter the wrong password, the folder will be automatically deleted by the system (remember for education only!).

+## New Update
+- Modify GUI.
+- Making it simpler and easier.
+- Im sorry this still has its drawbacks, which is that it takes approximately 3-6 minutes until all folders are completely locked.

 ## Installation
 1. Clone the repository: